Teves Consulting

 Final thought

-In most cases, that is enough.
+In most situations, that is enough.

 Next steps